-Coll de Soller is a thrilling experience in Mallorca
+Driving Coll de Soller: a thrilling road experience with 52 hairpin turns in Mallorca

-Set high in the Tramuntana mountain range, the road to the summit is totally paved, but cracked slightly in places.
+Set high in the Tramuntana mountain range, the road to the summit is totally paved but slightly cracked in places.
 It's called MA-11A.
-The pass is 10.7 km (6.64 miles) long.
-The road is a thrilling experience, with 52 hairpin turns.
-Not recommended if you’re prone to car sickness.
+The pass is 10.7 km (6.64 miles) long, starting and ending at MA-11 road.

 Is the road to Coll de Soller in Mallorca challenging?

 Located on the northern part of Mallorca, the drive is a thrilling experience with 52 hairpin turns.
 It's not recommended if you’re prone to car sickness.
 The road to the summit is very steep, with a maximum gradient of 12.7% through some of the ramps.
 Watch out for goats near or on the road.
 Due to its countless turns, the road was bypassed by the free Sóller-Palma Tunnel in 1997 (expressly and clearly prohibited for cyclists), and now the road is rarely traveled by cars.

 How long does it take to drive Coll de Soller in Mallorca?